Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/eks_setup_1.png

-`1.15` After we prepared the current working directory for use with Terraform by performing several different initialization steps, let's run the **terraform plan** command.
+`1.15` After we prepared the current working directory for use with Terraform, let's run the **terraform plan** command.
 This will create an execution plan.

 .. figure:: _figures/eks_setup_2.png